bptlab/fCM-query-generator/README.md

 The compiler of the input to state space queries can be found in `src/compiler/compiler.js`.

-Two examples can be found in the `example`-folder.
+Three examples can be found in the `example`-folder.
 One describes a claim handling process in an insurance company.
-The other describes the reviewing process for an academic conference.
+The second describes the reviewing process for an academic conference.
+A third describes the hospital admission of a patient and the activities performed by medical experts.
 For the conference example, a simple and a more complex variation are provided.

 To evaluate the performance of the generated state space queries, some measurements are provided in the `experiments` folder.